 To study the role of reliance on experience θ_i , in Columns 3 through 6 we split the sample according to snow, our responsiveness to experiences proxy.
 A straightforward implication of Equations (5) and (6) is that memory effects should be stronger for people with above median snow (higher θ_i).
 Both experience effects and interference are consistent with these predictions: they are stronger for people reporting above median snow.
 Priming effects are instead equal across the two groups, which is intuitive: priming e_p makes it highly available even to people who would typically not rely on it (low θ_i).
+This result is consistent with the notion that people reporting higher level of Snow are do not just exhibit a tendency to report larger numbers.
+Rather, they are more sensitive to experience and similarity-based simulation.

-In sum, the results of our experiment are consistent with both our findings from the Covid survey and the key mechanism of our model.
-Beliefs depend on both DS and NDS experiences because retrieval is imperfect (priming matters) and NDS events are used in simulation (similarity matters).
-Consistent with the model, the similarity hierarchy of priming and experience effects is congruent, and there is interference between the two.
-Interference matters for belief formation.
+In sum, the results of our experiment are consistent with the key mechanism of our model, as well as with our findings from the Covid survey.
+Beliefs depend on retrieval, which is imperfect (as shown by the fact that priming matters), but also on simulation (as shown by the fact that NDS events matter depending on their similarity to cyberattack).
+Consistent with the model, priming and experience effects share the same similarity-based hierarchy, and there is interference between the two.
+Similarity-based retrieval and simulation help account for the structure of beliefs.